-To specify other parameters for a DDNS service, select the relevant line in the table.
+To edit parameters of the existing DDNS service, select the relevant line in the table.
 On the opened page, change the needed parameters and click the SAVE button.

-To remove settings for a DDNS service, select the checkbox located to the left of the relevant line in the table and click the DELETE button ().
+To remove an existing DDNS service, select the checkbox located to the left of the relevant line in the table and click the DELETE button ($\overline{\square}$).